 With that in mind, we’ve compiled a short list – in the spirit of golf, we went with nine – of just a few of our golfer-friendly restaurants and taverns in the Gettysburg area – perfect for grabbing a pint of craft beer or cocktails as well as a great dinner or appetizers.

-If you’re playing 18 at Carroll Valley Golf Club at Liberty Mountain – you don’t need to travel far to get some great food at the Eagle & The Owl.
-This new restaurant has everything you need – a variety of craft beer and delicious appetizers, burgers and their Cowboy Chili.
-Gather friends up at a table that provides a peek of the 18th hole.
-The restaurant also features outdoor seating, a fire pit after dark and live music on Friday and Saturday nights.
+If you’re playing 18 at local golf course– you don’t need to travel far to get some great food at the Mansion House 1757.
+This new restaurant has everything you need – a variety of craft beverages and delicious appetizers.
+The restaurant also features outdoor seating, a historical tavern and fine dining.

 If nothing can cure the heartache of a bad round of golf like an IPA, this is the place to be.
 With two Gettysburg locations, Appalachian Brewing Co. – or as the locals call it, “ABC” – features a large selection of its own craft beer and craft soda varieties.
 But leave room for dinner – ABC’s menu is loaded with great burgers, salads and entrees.